-Our new "Introduce" feature will explain the game to students and allow them to customize their teams during class.
+Our "Introducer" feature will explain the game to students and allow them to customize their teams during class.
+On your teacher homepage, hover your mouse cursor over the circular bubble next to your class and click "Introducer" to get started.
 It's a great activity to do on your first day!

 To get students excited to play Classcraft, you’ll need to show them what it’s all about!
 Here are a few ideas:

 - Play the Classcraft video for students.
-You can find it in the "Introduce" tutorial or below.
+You can find it in the "Introducer" tutorial or below.

 - Show them the different characters.
-Use the "Introduce" tutorial to explain the differences between Warriors, Mages, and Healers.
+Use the "Introducer" tutorial to explain the differences between Warriors, Mages, and Healers.

 - Go over the powers.
 Use the Rules Summary to show your students the game powers.
 This will influence what character they’ll choose and give them an idea of what class privileges they can earn.